-When we think of botox, we usually think of how much it might aid in reducing and even preventing fine lines and wrinkles.
-However, botox is used for much more than just its aesthetic benefits.
-Perhaps one of the lesser known and stranger of these uses is for the prevention of tooth grinding and tension in the jaw.
-Yep, you heard correctly – if you’re one of those jaw-clenching sleepers, botox might be an option for you.Β
+When we think of Botox, we usually think of how much it might aid in reducing and even preventing fine lines and wrinkles.
+However, Botox is used for much more than just its aesthetic benefits.
+Perhaps one of the lesser known and strangest of these uses is for the prevention of tooth grinding and tension in the jaw.
+Yep, you heard it correctly – if you’re one of those jaw-clenching sleepers, Botox might be an option for you.

 Why would you use Botox and what does it do?